 “But the midwives feared God, and did not do as the king of Egypt had commanded them, but let the boys live…So God was good to the midwives, and the people multiplied, and became very mighty. ” (Exodus 1:17&20, NASB95)

 Obedience to God’s Word is not always easy.
 It usually is not the most popular thing to do.
 Sometimes one has to stand up against some powerful forces.
 It can be very intimidating.
 Take these verses for instance.
 Here we have midwives.
-Their function is to assist in the birthing process.
-A simple and rewarding task, that is, until the king of Egypt tells you that when you are doing your job and a boy is born you must kill it.
-What do you do now?
+Their function was to assist in the birthing process.
+A simple and rewarding task, that is, until the king of Egypt told them that when they were doing their job and a boy was born they must kill it.
+What were they to do now?
 This command didn’t come from some nobody in the community.
 It came from the king of the nation.
-Who are you to obey?
+Who were they to obey?
 The answer is easy–God!
-The outcome for doing so isn’t always comfortable.
+But the outcome for doing so isn’t always comfortable.

 Too many people, even religious people, would tell us that we are responsible to obey the authorities around us.
 They would even say God’s Word says that He puts those authorities in place to lead us.
 Both of those statements are true as long as what they demand is not contrary to God’s Word/will.
 God calls us to be discerning.
 One of Jesus’ greatest criticisms of the religious leaders of His day was that they had sacrificed the core of God’s Word for external obedience.
 Hence, He finally said to them, “Learn what this means–I desire mercy and not sacrifice.”